Mary C. Pearl

-Mary Corliss Pearl (born July 5, 1950), an environmental scientist, is a former Dean of William E. Macaulay Honors College.
+Mary Corliss Pearl (born July 5, 1950) is an environmental scientist and Dean Emerita of William E. Macaulay Honors College.
 She was appointed by Chancellor Milliken in September 2016, and served until August 2021.
 Formerly, Dr. Pearl served as the first dean and administrative vice president of Stony Brook University Southampton.
 Before coming to Macaulay Honors College, she was CEO of The Garrison Institute.

 Education

 Pearl received her bachelor's degree from Yale University in 1972 and her Master of Philosophy, also from Yale, in 1976 and Doctor of Philosophy, again from Yale, in 1982.

 Career

 From 1984 to 1993, Pearl was director for Asia and Pacific and administrator for conservation programs at the Wildlife Conservation Society.
 From 1994 to February 2009, she was president of Wildlife Trust/Ecohealth Alliance.
 During this time Pearl served on the faculty of the New York Times Institute for Environmental Journalists.